samarthpgowda/samarthpgowda/README.md

 - 🌱 I’m currently learning **Bare metal programming**

-- 👨‍💻 All of my projects are available at [https://github.com/samarthpgowda/samarthpgowda.git](https://github.com/samarthpgowda/samarthpgowda.git)
+- 👨‍💻 All of my repos are available at [GitHub Repositories](https://github.com/repos)

 - 💬 Ask me about **VLSI,Verilog,Bare-metal,microprocessors and controllers**